tanvisivaraj/face-mask-detection/README.md

 # face-mask-detection

 This repository contains code for detecting face masks using deep learning.
-The model can classify whether a person is wearing a mask or not in real-time from webcam or image input.
+The model can classify whether a person is wearing a mask or not in real-time from webcam.

 ## Features
 - Real-time face mask detection via webcam